Search by name, year or event

 King Edmund II lronside ( 1016 )

 1016 - Edmund Ironside, son of Aethelred II the Unready of England, becomes King.
-At the battle of Abingdon, in Essex, King Canute II of Denmark defeats Edmund.
+At the battle of Assandun, in Essex, King Canute II of Denmark defeats Edmund.
 They meet on the Isle of Alney in the Severn and agree to divide the kingdom into two.
+Canute takes the land North of the Thames and Edmund the South.

 1016 - Edmund is assassinated a few months later and Canute takes the throne as King Canute of England.